dbcraig/LmRaC/README.md

 Click on the test tube next to the answer you want to add.
 The test tube will be highlighted with a check mark.
 You may select as many answers as you wish (see Red outline).

 1. Select the destination Experiment name (the current experiment, if any, will have an '*' next to its name).
 2. Select the Index for the document embeddings.
-Remember that these documents will only be searchable when this index set as current.
+Remember that these documents will only be searchable when this index is set as current.
 3. Once both the Experiment and Index have been selected, click on the copy documents icon.

 Answers are copied to the experiment *docs/* folder and added to the index (i.e., embeddings computed) in the background.
 This typically takes less than a minute to complete.